-We confirm that there was no information about costs or charges that could not be obtained from Legal & General
+We can confirm that there was no information about costs or charges that could not be obtained from Legal & General.

 We have been unable to obtain the transaction charges from the legacy AVC providers for the DB Section.
-The Trustees will continue to liaise with the providers for the information.
+The Trustees will continue to liaise with the providers in respect of this information.